dostap/dostap/_posts/2015-09-28-career-gears.md

 The question, whether I get asked it or not, is why in the world would I give up a career in electrical engineering, after spending four years getting my degree, and then spending three years in the industry and being just a year away from getting my professional designation in Alberta.
 Well, this is my answer to that.

 Different things have different worth to different people.
 There are people out there who would give up their entire net worth to go to space, while, personally, I would think for a month before getting payed to leave Earth.
 Different strokes for different folks, as they say.
-(Though, I have to dmit, finding liquid water on Mars, gains it a lot of points as real estate...)
+(Though, I have to admit, finding liquid water on Mars, gains it a lot of points as real estate...)

 I have always viewed time as the most precious resource, since you are only given so much of it.
 And how I spend my time becomes highly important to me.
 Yes, I could spend more years in my previous career, but I want the fastest track to where I want to end up.
 The goal right now is to learn programming, and to get the job that would be interesting, fulfilling and enjoyable.